Shopify vs. WooCommerce – Which is the best eCommerce platform for your store?

 However, the implementation can be tricky and may not offer the best user experience.
 In WordPress sites, there are plugins like WPForms, which allow you to accept payments online without installing a shopping cart plugin like WooCommerce.

 Shopify provides the platform as a service.
-They provide the software and hosting for your online store and manages backups, security, and maintenance.
+They provide the software and hosting for your online store and manage backups, security, and maintenance.

 On the other hand, WooCommerce is a self-hosted eCommerce platform.
 You will need a WooCommerce hosting account and a domain name for a WooCommerce site, and you’ll need to manage your online store by yourself.

 Both platforms allow you to quickly sell products online, receive payments via party payment gateways, credit card payments and manage inventory.

 If you’re currently using Shopify and are looking for an easy way to migrate to WordPress (WooCommerce), here are a couple of plugins we recommend checking out.